liangliannie/deep-learning/_sources/usage/installation.rst.txt

 * $ pip install matplotlib
 * $ pip install Pillow
 * $ pip install scipy
+* $ pip install Augmentor

-Plus, please include 'pytorch_msssim' folder if you want to use msssim as a loss, and if there are other package needed, try **pip**
+Plus, if you would consider mssim loss too, please include 'pytorch_msssim' folder{we will talk about this later} and if there are other package needed, try **pip**

 .. code-block:: console